liberland/docs/blockchain/judiciary/initial_proposal.md

 A key note to consider: All citizens of Liberland, by virtue of their citizenship, agree to the jurisdiction of the Liberland judiciary as their default court, particularly in disputes involving fellow citizens.

+## Court Costs
+### Collateral
+<i>The Collateral represents the money on chain which goes to the persons helping the parties adjudicating the process: as we will see, those are the judges and the jury if that is employed.
+What will the Court Costs be shall be determined by the Judge or the Judges, and is contingent on the agreement between the parties on the judge, in one way or another.
+The Collateral can be staked into the contract, traditional or smart (see bellow), or can be enforced along with the award itself.
+The former is the ideal situation, the latter the situation that is often bound to take place.</i>

 ## Simple Process
 ### Outline
 The Simple process is employed when all parties involved reach a consensus on the selection of a judge or panel of judges to preside over their case.
 The selection can be explicit (naming a specific judge) or implicit ("we agree to let the system decide").
 The system provides parameters (such as cost, experience level, etc.) for judge selection, with the stipulation that parties are bound by their agreement to accept the system's random selection within the agreed upon parameters.